Composition of nested embeddings with an application to outlier removal

+In this section, we will give a modification of Algorithm \ref{alg:extend} when $(Y,d_Y)$ is $\ell_1$ space that will allow us to avoid excessive contraction.
+We will then use this to argue that compositions of nested embeddings exist for embeddings into $\ell_1$.
+This will allow us to prove Theorems \ref{thm:nested-comp} and \ref{thm:nested-comp-strong}.

+As in the previous case, we first give Algorithm \ref{alg:nest}, a randomized algorithm that will have good expected distortion for every pair, but now we will work to ensure the distances are not too contracted in addition to not being too expanded.

+Note that Algorithm \ref{alg:nest} appends together a bunch of embeddings, one for $S$ and one for each $K_i$.
+The idea is that the main source of our contraction in the previous algorithm comes from the fact that many points may be mapped to the same place.
+To avoid this, we will use our embedding $\alpha_X$ to add some extra indices that will distinguish points that end up in the same set from each other and from their center's neighbor.

-Let $c_X$ and $c_S$ denote the distortion of $\alpha_S$ and $\alpha_X$ respectively.
-We now show that if $\alpha$ is the output of Algorithm \ref{alg:nest} on input $((X,d),S, p,\alpha_S,\alpha_X,\rangwidth)$ with $\rangwidth=2$, the distortion between elements in $S$ is at most $c_S$ and all other distortion is at most $ \closexytwo$ in expectation.
+Let $c_S$ and $c_X$ denote the distortion of $\alpha_S$ and $\alpha_X$ respectively.
+We now show that if $\alpha$ is the output of Algorithm \ref{alg:nest} on input $((X,d),S,\alpha_S,\alpha_X,\rangwidth)$ with $\rangwidth=2$, the distortion between elements in $S$ is at most $c_S$ and all other distortion is at most $ \closexytwo$ in expectation.
 Our argument is broken into two parts: Lemma~\ref{lem:expanding} shows that the embedding $\alpha$ has low contraction; Lemma~\ref{lem:expansion} bounds the amount by which every distance expands.

 We state the lemmas first and then prove them in the following subsections.
 Throughout these arguments we assume that $\rangwidth=2$, although it is possible to obtain slightly better distortion bounds by choosing a value for $\rangwidth$ carefully.
 We present general versions of the lemmas, exhibiting the dependence of the bounds on $\rangwidth$ in Appendix \ref{sec:full_constants}.
-Theorem~\ref{thm:nested-comp} follows in a straightforward manner from these lemmas; Section~\ref{sec:improvements} contains a proof of this theorem as well as a proof of the strengthened composition result -- Theorem~\ref{thm:nested-comp-strong}.